At the biennial conference of ISSEME, the following publication prizes are awarded:

 - Best Article (paper or electronic), of at least 4000 words, in a journal or edited volume, on any subfield or subject pertaining to early medieval England. ($ 100)

 - Best Article by an Early-Career Researcher: same criteria, but published by a Doctoral student or an early career researcher who has received their terminal advanced degree (PhD or equivalent) within five years (specify the date in your submission). ($ 100)

 - Best Book – single or co-authored by any scholar(s) in any subfield(s) of the discipline. ($ 100)

 - Best First Monograph on any subject in any subfield of the discipline. ($ 100)

-- Best Teaching Aid (in any medium) – nominations may include textbooks, handbooks or online resources for teaching. ($ 100)
+- Best Teaching Aid or Public Outreach (in any medium) – nominations may include textbooks, handbooks or online resources for teaching as well as projects presenting our fields of study to a general audience. ($ 100)